napari/napari/docs/developers/documentation/index.md

 ## 1. Write your documentation

 Fork and clone [our repository](https://github.com/napari/napari).
-If you are a0mending existing documentation, you can do so in your preferred text editor.
+If you are amending existing documentation, you can do so in your preferred text editor.
 If you wish to add a new tutorial or a how-to, we recommend you use our [template](./docs_template).